JetBrains/kotlin/samples/tetris/README.md

     ./build.sh

-You also may use gradle to build this sample: `../gradlew buildMacbook` or `../gradlew buildLinux`.
+You also may use gradle to build this sample: `../gradlew build`.
 Note that SDL2 must be installed on the host.

 For cross-compilation to iOS (on Mac host) use